-- LeapFrog has developed a theory of change that guides the Funds' approach to generating and attributing impact.
-The theory of change guides the focus of impact due diligence and measurement via FIIRM.
-The diligence for impact risks and opportunities is conducted using a standardized Impact and ESG Due Diligence toolkit, in collaboration with experts in the areas of consumer centricity, talent acceleration, and specialized areas such as Artificial Intelligence (AI) or climate risk. - The Investment team, Impact team, and Customer Centricity team collectively build the impact case.
-Impact is evaluated across four core areas: (1) scale of emerging consumers reached (current and expected), (2) quality of the product being provided, (3) affordability of the product relative to the emerging consumer income, (4) the presence of good governance standards to protect the various stakeholders, and (5) the avoidance of significant environmental and social harm.
+- LeapFrog has developed theories of change that guides each fund's approach to generating and attributing impact.
+The theory of change guides the focus of impact due diligence and measurement via FIRM.
+The diligence for impact risks and opportunities is conducted using a standardized Impact and Sustainability Due Diligence toolkit, in collaboration with experts in the areas of consumer centricity, talent acceleration, and specialized areas such as Artificial Intelligence (AI) or climate risk. - The Investment team and Impact team collectively build the impact case. - For the Health and Wealth strategy, impact is evaluated across five core areas: (1) scale of emerging consumers reached (current and expected), (2) quality of the product being provided, (3) affordability of the product relative to the emerging consumer income, (4) the presence of good governance standards to protect the various stakeholders, and (5) the avoidance of significant environmental and social harm.
 In determining the emerging consumer opportunity, LeapFrog assesses the financial or health inclusion of low-income consumers in market and the expected provision of products and services by the company to the underserved consumer segment.
-The Impact team selects KPIs to track across Scale, Product Quality, and Affordability using the due diligence findings, IRIS+, and the relevant global industry body for each sector. - Broader impact & ESG performance is assessed in relation to international best practices as defined by SASB, UN PRI and the five dimensions of impact.
-Identification of risk is done using FIIRM and globally accepted standards-based toolkits or frameworks, including SFDR PAI Indicators and DNSH, FMO E&S Risk Toolkit, the Cerise+SPTF Client Protection Principles, IFC Performance Standards and engaging with ESG experts for higher risk businesses. - LeapFrog's Investment Committee (IC) scrutinizes the expected impact and the synergy between profit and purpose.
-Post review, the IC formally signs off on the impact targets.
-Each Investment Committee paper has a separate section for impact and ESG, which provides the strategy of the underlying investment, the impact gap experienced by low income consumers, the material risks involved in delivering this strategy, and commitment of management to mitigate the risk, including evidence of a clear and viable action plan to increase the impact of the investment.
+The Impact team selects KPIs to track across Scale, Product Quality, and Affordability using the due diligence findings, IRIS+, and the relevant global industry body for each sector. - For the Climate strategy, impact is evaluated across the following pillars: (1) Mitigation ability to mitigate future emissions, (2) Adaptation ability to prepare, prevent, or respond to climate-related risks, (3) Livelihoods ability to create, support, or enhance wealth creation for users, and (4) Access ability to reach consumers via affordability and relevance of the solution to consumer needs.
+Impact is further categorised as being Direct (i.e., solutions that directly reach end-users and displace carbon-emitting incumbents, Enabling (i.e., solutions that accelerate or support the sustained use of pro-climate solutions), and Amplifying (i.e., solutions solving system-level challenges that amplify impact of entire sectors/markets).
+The Impact team selects KPIs to track across these pillars using the due diligence findings, IRIS+, and other climate frameworks.